 After the PlayStation 4’s VR-compatible GT Sport, we’re getting another numbered entry to the Gran Turismo series.
 You know the drill.
 Cars go fast and look good.

-Starting the stream with a game from 2013 was an odd choice, but you can’t argue with GTA V Online’s enduring popularity.
-There’s no doubt this will continue to be a best-seller when the game releases on PS5.
+Yep, that's three consoles now.
+But you can’t argue with GTA V Online’s enduring popularity, and there’s no doubt this will continue to be a best-seller when the game releases on PS5.

 For the first three months of the PS5, a standalone version of GTA V Online will be free, exclusively on the new console.